 The Arizona CPA education CPA requirements for licensure are stricter than those for the Uniform CPA Exam itself.
 You must have at least a bachelor’s degree from an accredited institution, of course, which comprises at least 150 credit hours.
 Those 150 hours must include:

 If you have completed a bachelor’s degree that didn’t quite meet the number of credit hours required, you can gain more by pursuing a master’s degree.
 You can also enroll as a non-degree-seeking student at an accredited institution, college, or university.
-For example, this can include online programs like those offered by the University of Phoenix, whose accounting program is accredited with the Accreditation Council for Business Schools & Programs.
+For example, this can include online programs like those offered by the University of Phoenix, whose accounting program is accredited by the Accreditation Council for Business Schools & Programs.

 If you received your higher education outside of the United States, your transcript must be reviewed course-by-course by NASBA’s International Evaluation Services (NIES).
 In fact, this is the only credit evaluation service that the Arizona State Board of Accountancy will accept.

 Education and a passing exam score aren’t the only requirements to be a CPA in Arizona.
 You will also need at least 2,000 hours of paid or unpaid work experience in accounting.
 This work can be completed either before or after taking the exam, and it can be any combination of full-time, part-time, volunteer, or internship work.
 Additionally, the work experience can come from any US jurisdiction or foreign country.

 The Arizona State Board of Accountancy wants to make sure that you have experience with the following accounting skills:

 In order to prove you have these skills, you will submit a Certificate of Experience filled out by each of your work supervisors who is a CPA or has similar qualifications.
 Alternatively, self-employed accountants may submit three letters from clients attesting to their work experience.